Trusted Hybrid Battery Solutions

 DIY battery replacements can be expensive.
 In some cases, the battery may be faulty beyond repair.
 You may think you’re smart by buying a pair of heavy-duty electrical gloves and performing the repairs yourself.
 However, you may void the warranty by performing DIY battery repairs.
 You should always check the warranty before performing any repairs.

 The warranty period for a Prius battery varies from model to model.
 Batteries sold before 2020 are covered for up to ten years, while hybrids sold after that date have an eight-year warranty.
-Even if the hybrid has passed its warranty, it’s still worth checking to ensure its proper working order.
+Even if the hybrid has passed its warranty, it’s still worth checking to ensure it’s in proper working order.

 Is it worth it to replace a Prius battery?